sinusinu/Molla/README.md

 ![Icon](icon.png)

-Molla is an alternative launcher for Android, primarily designed for handheld gaming devices.
+Molla is an alternative launcher for Android.

+Originally designed for handheld gaming devices, Molla features an intuitive D-pad first design, with a simple Android-centered experience.

 ## Download